moneyforward/insdog/src/site/markdown/4-Design/Architecture.md

 ## Internal

-Following is a diagram more focusing on the detail of the static structure of the `autotest-ca`.
+Following is a diagram more focusing on the detail of the static structure of the `insdog`.
 It is built as an executable assembly, which has all the necessary dependencies inside one file.

 ```mermaid